In the overview of DNA replication, what is the primary function ... | Study Prep in Pearson+

 1

-Step 1: Understand the role of DNA polymerase in DNA replication.
-DNA polymerase is an enzyme responsible for synthesizing new DNA strands by adding nucleotides complementary to the template strand.
+Understand the role of DNA polymerase in DNA replication, which is the process of copying the DNA molecule to produce two identical DNA strands.

-Step 2: Recall that DNA polymerase adds nucleotides specifically to the 3′ end of the growing DNA strand, which means it synthesizes DNA in the 5′ to 3′ direction.
+Recall that DNA polymerase cannot initiate synthesis on its own; it requires a primer with a free 3′-OH group to add nucleotides.

-Step 3: Differentiate DNA polymerase's function from other enzymes involved in replication, such as helicase (which unwinds the DNA helix) and ligase (which joins Okazaki fragments).
+Recognize that DNA polymerase adds nucleotides complementary to the template strand, extending the new DNA strand in the 5′ to 3′ direction by attaching nucleotides to the 3′ end.

-Step 4: Recognize that RNA primers are synthesized by primase, not DNA polymerase, to provide a starting point for DNA synthesis.
+Differentiate DNA polymerase's function from other enzymes involved in replication, such as helicase (which unwinds DNA), primase (which lays down RNA primers), and DNA ligase (which joins Okazaki fragments).

-Step 5: Conclude that the primary function of DNA polymerase is to synthesize a new DNA strand by adding deoxyribonucleotides to the 3′ end of a growing strand using the existing DNA strand as a template.
+Conclude that the primary function of DNA polymerase is to synthesize new DNA strands by adding nucleotides to the 3′ end using the template strand as a guide.

 Watch next